HCastano/urban-planning-in-the-paraverse-with-ink/README.md

 Even in mixed-use neighbourhoods we'll still run into times that we need to run errands elsewhere.
 The nice thing about deploying your contract on a Polkadot parachain is that you get access to all the other neighbourhoods in the paraverse out of the box thanks to XCM!
-Sure, running this errands wil take a bit more time and cost a bit more, but you can do it.
+Sure, running this errands will take a bit more time and cost a bit more, but you can do it.

 ## ink! for Urban Planning